elprans/bigdata/README.rst

 should make any Python program vastly more efficient than it could be with threads.

-My theory is that Python is way more CPU bound than people expect, and database operations are way faster than they expect.
+My unconfirmed theory is that Python is way more CPU bound than people expect, and database operations are way faster than they expect.
 The additional boilerplate of "yield from" and polling required in asyncio seems that it would incur way more CPU overhead than just waiting for the GIL to context switch, and this overhead falls way behind any IO lag that you'd get from a very fast and modern database like Postgresql.

+The purpose of this script is to see if in fact an asyncio situation is vastly faster than a thread-based approach, and by how much - and then to deeply understand why that is.
+Two approaches to a data ingestion problem are presented, using basically the identical SQL strategy.
+The synchronous approach foregoes optimizations not available to the async approach such as executemany().
+We want to see if the identical database operations run faster with async scheduling vs. threaded scheduling, and specifically with asyncio's methodology of ``@asyncio.coroutine``, which relies heavily upon the relatively expensive techniques of using "yield from" calls as well as implicitly throwing ``StopIteration`` to represent function return results.

 Data Source